Kong/kong-dist-kubernetes/charts/kong/README.md

 ### Database-specific parameters

 Kong has a choice of either Postgres or Cassandra as a backend datatstore.
-This chart allows you to choose either of them with the `kong.database.useCassandra` parameter.
+This chart allows you to choose either of them with the `kong.database.type` parameter.
 Postgres is chosen by default.

 Additionally, this chart allows you to use your own database or spin up a new